New Zealand’s Maori Battalion

 that the Maori would have played the race

-card in Parliament back home.
+card over this issue in Parliament back home.

 Maori Battalion in England